dagss/scidist/ideas.rst

 For our purposes we *really* don't want to be this pedantic.
 If nothing else, having to build the toolchain is a major marketing problem in getting Scidist accepted.
+Also there's a real problem: For GUI components, it is likely a lot more reliable to link with the system ``libX`` than to build our own.

 However, it would be nice to not loose the integrity features;
 if I build the same Scidist on two Ubuntu 10.04 computers, it'd